esorbalo/one-lang-todo/README.md

 # One-Lang Todo Application

 Boilerplate code to create Backend + Web + Mobile applications entirely on JavaScript.
-This is a spin-off from a private project.
+Quick to setup and deploy.
+Ready to be used in hackatons, proof of concepts or early startups.

 It covers:

 * Backend - Postgresql, Authentication through Auth0, ready to be deployed on Heroku
-* Web - React, Bootstrap, Authentication
+* Web - React, Bootstrap 3, Authentication
 * Mobile - React-Native, Expo, Native-Base, React-Navigation, Authentication

+This is a spin-off from a private project.

+## Local setup

+Each project explains the setup of local environment.
+Do it in the following order:

+1. [backend](backend) - make sure that it starts without any errors.
+2. [front-web](front-web) - make sure that the website loads and that it connects to the locally running backend.
+3. [front-mobile](front-mobile) - make sure that it runs in the simulator and connects to the locallly running backend.

+## Deployment

 ## License